-Losing someone you love and care about deeply is one of the most stressful situations imaginable.
-It is an incredibly emotional time that comes with new and unfamiliar feelings that are quite difficult to deal with, both for your loved one and the family and friends around them.
-If you know that someone you love is nearing the end of their life, it would be wise to start preparing yourself for the inevitable in advance.
-This way, you’ll be better able to deal with this challenging situation in the most appropriate manner.
+Experiencing the loss of someone you love and care about deeply is one of the most stressful situations imaginable.
+The loss of a loved one is an incredibly emotional time that comes with new and unfamiliar feelings that are quite difficult to deal with, both for your loved one and the family and friends around them.
+If you know that someone you love is nearing the end of their life, it would be wise to prepare yourself for the inevitable loss in advance.
+This way, you’ll be better able to deal with your loss in the most appropriate manner.
+Learn more about how to prepare for the loss of a loved one here.

 Spend Time With Your Loved One